A second view on the X-ray polarization of NGC 4151 with IXPE: Data analysis

-As a first step, we analyzed the Fe K$\alpha$ emission line by focusing on the 5.0 -- 10.0 keV energy band.
-By doing so, we aim at assessing the possible presence of a significant relativistic reflection component and variability of the line.
-As found by \citetalias{gianolli23} for the first campaign, NGC~4151 does not show a clear relativistic component in the new data, differently from what found in some previous observations of the source \citep[e.g.,][and references therein]{yaqoob95,zoghbi19}.
-The line can be modeled with a single Gaussian, only slightly resolved ($\sigma\sim60-70$ eV).
-We find no evidence of variability in line parameters (intensity and width) either between X1+N1 and X2+N2, or with respect to the first campaign (Fig.~\ref{fig:contour_iron}).
-Consequently, the equivalent width of the iron line anti-correlates with the flux of the source, being EW $=150\pm15$ ($126^{+10}_{-7}$) eV in the X1+N1 (X2+N2) data, and EW $=100\pm6$ eV in the 2022 data.
+As a first step of the spectral analysis, we analyzed the Fe K$\alpha$ emission line by focusing on the 5.0 -- 10.0 keV energy band.
+By doing so, we aimed at assessing the possible presence of a significant relativistic reflection component and the variability of the line.
+As found by \citetalias{gianolli23} for the first campaign, NGC~4151 does not show a clear relativistic component in the new data, which is different from what has been found in some previous observations of the source \citep[e.g.,][and references therein]{yaqoob95,zoghbi19}.
+The line can be modeled with a single Gaussian, but it is only slightly resolved ($\sigma\sim60-70$ eV).
+We find no evidence of variability in the line parameters (intensity and width), either between X1+N1 and X2+N2 or with respect to the first campaign (Fig.~\ref{fig:contour_iron}).
+Consequently, the equivalent width of the iron line anti-correlates with the flux of the source, being EW $=150\pm15$ ($126^{+10}_{-7}$) eV in the X1+N1 (X2+N2) data and EW $=100\pm6$ eV in the 2022 data.

-Subsequently, we consider the full broad-band X1+N1 and X2+N2 data, and we fit them together with the XMM+{\it NuSTAR} data from the 1st campaign to identify any variability in the spectral components.
-We assume that the reflection component did not change, as evidenced by the absence of variation in the Fe K$\alpha$ emission line.
-Meanwhile, we allow the photon index and the normalization of the primary continuum to vary.
+Subsequently, we considered the full broadband X1+N1 and X2+N2 data, and we fit them together with the \xmm+\nustar\ data from the first campaign in order to identify any variability in the spectral components.
+We assumed that the reflection component did not change, as evidenced by the absence of variation in the Fe K$\alpha$ emission line.
+Meanwhile, we allowed the photon index and the normalization of the primary continuum to vary.
 Furthermore, all absorbers (both neutral and ionized) show a significant variation between X1+N1 and the 2022 campaign, with only the first neutral PC (column density and covering factor) differing between X1+N1 and X2+N2 (see Table \ref{tab:1}).
-A small, but significant change is also observed for the parameters of the photoionized gas that models the soft X-ray emission, confirming a similar variability noted by \cite{zoghbi19}.
-In the end, we obtain an acceptable best-fit with $\chi^2$/d.o.f = 5878/5208.
-We show the best-fit parameters in Table \ref{tab:1} (those of the 2022 campaign are also reported), and the spectra with residuals in Fig.~\ref{fig:1}.
+We also observed a small but significant change for the parameters of the photoionized gas that models the soft X-ray emission, confirming a similar variability noted by \cite{zoghbi19}.
+In the end, we obtained an acceptable best fit with $\chi^2$/d.o.f = 5878/5208.
+We show the best fit parameters in Table \ref{tab:1} (those of the 2022 campaign are also reported) and the spectra with residuals in Fig.~\ref{fig:1}.